Skip to content

 Open-world and arcade-racing games work best for listening to your own music while playing.
 They have no critical audio cues, so you can run your playlist at full volume without missing anything that affects gameplay.

-• Open-world games pair best; exploration has zero audio cues that affect outcomes
+• Open-world games pair best because exploration carries no audio cues that change outcomes

-• Arcade racers like Dirt 5 let you mute in-game music in 30 seconds, keeping engine sounds
+• Arcade racers like Dirt 5 let you mute in-game music in 30 seconds while keeping engine sounds intact

-• Roguelikes become music-friendly after 5 to 10 runs build early-level muscle memory
+• Roguelikes turn music-friendly after 5 to 10 runs build early-level muscle memory

-• Story RPGs and competitive shooters are a poor match; audio cues are core mechanics
+• Story RPGs and competitive shooters are a poor match because audio cues are core mechanics

-• Android 14+ and iOS 17+ support native background audio without extra setup
+• Android 14 and iOS 17 support multi-app audio without extra setup

 #Which Game Genres Work Best With Your Own Music?

-The deciding factor is simple: does in-game audio carry information you need?
+The deciding factor is simple.
+Does in-game audio carry information you actually need?

-Works well: Open-world exploration and casual simulation titles have long stretches where nothing audio-critical happens.
-Arcade racing games have in-game music you can swap without any functional loss.
-Roguelikes and platformers reward repetition; after 5 to 10 runs your hands run on autopilot, freeing your ears for a playlist instead of processing new gameplay information.
+Works well.
+Open-world exploration and casual simulation titles spend long stretches with nothing audio-critical happening.
+Arcade racers let you swap the soundtrack with no functional loss.
+Roguelikes and platformers reward repetition; after 5 to 10 runs your hands run on autopilot, freeing your ears for music instead of processing fresh game information.

-Doesn’t work: Competitive shooters use footsteps, reloads, and callouts as tactical data.
+Doesn’t work.
+Competitive shooters use footsteps, reloads, and callouts as tactical data.
 Music covers those signals.
 Story RPGs have voice acting that competes directly with any playlist.
-Horror games depend on audio atmosphere as a core mechanic, and removing that breaks the experience for most players in a way that can’t be compensated with visual attention alone.
+Horror games depend on audio atmosphere as a core mechanic, and stripping that breaks the experience for most players in a way visual attention alone can’t replace.

 #Open-World and Casual Games